noebassagoda/assistive-technology-morse-code/README.md

-Assistive Technology Device Using Morse Code
+Assistive Technology Device - Morse Code
 ======
 _Created with ❤️ by [María Noel Bassagoda](https://github.com/nbassagoda)_
 _It is recommended to check out the following [presentation](https://www.canva.com/design/DAEAsMVapFs/nRLMMbAQ4XeFwofrsamfEg/view?utm_content=DAEAsMVapFs&utm_campaign=designshare&utm_medium=link&utm_source=sharebutton#1) to get a brief overview of what this project is about._